MattesGroeger/vim-bookmarks/README.md

 ### Silent saving and loading

-Call functions SaveBookmarks, LoadBookmarks and ClearAllBookmarks with the last argument set to 0 to perform these operations silently.
+Call functions BookmarkSave, BookmarkLoad and BookmarkClearAll with the last argument set to 0 to perform these operations silently.
 You may use this to manage your bookmark list transparently from within your custom script.

 ## FAQ